Challenges faced by Indian startups

 4. Showcase your company and pique the interest of potential investors by participating in startup competitions and pitch events.

-5. Use social media and a professional website to build a strong online presence.
+5. Utilize social media and a professional website to establish a robust online presence.

 7. Look for government programs and projects that offer startup funding and support.